 Think of it like building a car.
 A basic engine gets you from point A to point B, but if you want high performance, advanced safety features, and a state-of-the-art navigation system, the price tag will naturally go up.
 Similarly, the feature set of a facial recognition API is a primary driver of its cost.
 Features like real-time video analysis, liveness detection to prevent fraud, or the ability to track multiple people at once all require more intricate algorithms and processing resources, which is reflected in the pricing model.
 Understanding which features are essential for your project versus which are nice-to-haves is the first step in finding a solution that fits your budget.

-Basic Detection vs. Advanced Analytics
+Basic Detection vs. Advanced Analytics: A Cost Breakdown

 At its most fundamental level, a facial recognition API performs basic detection, which means it can identify the presence of a human face in an image or video.
 This is a fairly standard capability.
 Where pricing starts to diverge is with advanced analytics.
 These features go beyond simple detection to interpret what the API sees.
 For example, some APIs can provide coordinates for specific facial features like the eyes and mouth, or even estimate a person’s age and gender.
 This level of detail requires more sophisticated machine learning models, and as a result, it typically comes with a higher price tag.
 If your application only needs to confirm a face is in the frame, you can stick with a more affordable, basic option.